 I came to Austin in the Summer of 1982.
 I was all of 17 years old.
-I was far from home.
-Far from friends and far from family.
-Excited to be here but scared at the same time.
+Far from home, far from friends, far from family; I was excited to be here, but scared at the same time.

-I was a young, gay Latina who stepped out into the world for the very first time.
-I would graduate from the University of Texas, serve in the Ann Richards administration, meet the love of my life, become a realtor, and later, a member of the Texas House of Representatives.
+I was a young, gay Latina stepping out into the world for the very first time.
+I graduated from the University of Texas, served in the Ann Richards administration, met the love of my life, became a realtor, and later, a member of the Texas House of Representatives.

-Our city deserves a mayor who fights for the people who live here and build the city around us–our teachers, construction workers, students, public service workers, artists, musicians, technologists, developers, and so many more.
+That path feels increasingly out of reach for the people who make Austin unique.
+Our city deserves a mayor who works for the people who live here and who build the city around us: our teachers, construction workers, students, public service workers, artists, musicians, technologists, developers, and so many more.

-We have the opportunity to break up the status quo and get stuff done.
-We can make housing more affordable so the people who drive our economy can put down roots here.
-We can make our community safer and healthier by strengthening our safety nets and investing in people.
+We have this opportunity to break up the status quo and accomplish our shared vision for this great city.
+We can make housing more affordable, so the people who drive our economy can put down roots in the community they serve.
+We can make our community safer and healthier by strengthening our safety nets and investing in our people.
 We can make it easier to get around town by building a world-class public transportation system.

 As your next mayor, I pledge to be a Mayor for ALL of Austin.
-I want everyday Austinites–working people who are ready to lend a hand to their neighbors–to lead the future of our great city.
+Everyday Austinites should lead the future of our great city.

 Together, we can build a better city for the people who build this city.